wspresto/save-sync/README.md

 ## Commands

     -help - shows available commands.
 Type command name plus --help flag for more details on the command.
+    -configuration - Display stored configuration information.
-    -configure - provides prompts to configure the script.
-Responses are stored in a .ini file in the directory where the script was executed.
+    -configure - Provided information is stored in a .ini file in the directory where the script was executed.
     -download - download the save file from the s3 bucket -upload - upload the save file to the s3 bucket